DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Auto Scaling allows you to suspend and then resume one or more of the Auto Scaling processes in your Auto Scaling Group.
 This can be very useful when you want to investigate a problem in your application without triggering the Auto Scaling process when making changes.
 - You can specify your launch configuration with multiple Auto Scaling groups.
 However, you can only specify one launch configuration for an Auto Scaling group at a time.
 - You cannot modify a launch configuration after you've created it.
 If you want to change the launch configuration for an Auto Scaling group, you must create a new launch configuration and update your Auto Scaling group to inherit this new launch configuration.
+- If there is a requirement to combine both on-demand and spot instances in the same Auto Scaling group, use a launch template because only launch templates support a mixture of on-demand and spot instances at the same time (PPT.)
+- Launch templates allow for versioning so that it is simple to utilize a previous version if a rollback is required (PPT.)

-### 2.0.3.
+## 2.0.3.
 Auto Scaling Default Termination Policy:
 - The default termination policy for an Auto Scaling Group is to automatically terminate a stopped instance, so unless you've configured it to do otherwise, stopping an instance will result in termination regardless if you wanted that to happen or not.
 A new instance will be spun up in its place.
 - The default termination policy will spare instances that you tell it in case some servers are running critical systems or applications.
 These critical servers are protected from "scale in", which is just the deletion process of instances deemed superfluous to requirements.
 - The default termination policy is designed to help ensure that your network architecture spans Availability Zones evenly.
 With the default termination policy, the behavior of the Auto Scaling group is as follows: